galderz/qollider/quarkus/jbanging/README.md

     --quarkus-tree https://github.com/galderz/quarkus/tree/t_7422_8081
 ```

-Finally, there might situations where you need a fix for one, or several,
+There might situations where you need a fix for one, or several,
 dependencies of Quarkus.
 To handle this situation, you can instruct the script to build a set of projects,
 before building Quarkus: